 S.B.
 No. 1921 amends the Local Government Code to clarify the definitions and requirements related to public improvement districts (PIDs) in certain municipalities, particularly concerning hotel-related projects.
 The bill introduces new definitions, including "extraterritorial jurisdiction" and "hotel," which encompasses properties that begin operating as hotels after the establishment of a PID.
-It also specifies that districts created after September 1, 2019, can only undertake projects related to advertising, promotion, or business recruitment directly associated with hotels.
+It also specifies that districts created after September 1, 2019, may only undertake projects related to advertising, promotion, or business recruitment directly associated with hotels.

 Statutes affected: Introduced: Local Government Code 372.0015, Local Government Code 372.005 (Local Government Code 372)